binapani-edu/blog/blogs/journey-of-social-media/content.md

 While it was a **trendsetter** and directly inspired platforms like MySpace and Facebook, Friendster's downfall stemmed from server instability, technical glitches, poor user experience, and rivals outperforming it in usability and scalability.[[8]](#8)

-After its decline as a social network, Friendster relaunched as a social gaming platform in June 2011, reaching over **115 million registered users**.
-However, the platform eventually suspended all services in 2015, citing "the evolving landscape in our challenging industry" and lack of user engagement.[[9]](#9)
+After its decline as a social network, Friendster relaunched as a social gaming platform in June 2011, reaching over **115 million registered users**.[[5]](#5) However, the platform eventually suspended all services in 2015, citing "the evolving landscape in our challenging industry" and lack of user engagement.[[9]](#9)

 ### MySpace (2003)